linkerd/linkerd/linkerd/docs/namer.md

 Key | Required | Description
 --- | -------- | -----------
-prefix | yes | Tells linkerd to resolve the request path using the consul namer. datacenter | yes | The Consul datacenter to use for this request. tag | yes if includeTag is `true` | The Consul tag to use for this request. serviceName | yes | The Consul service name to use for this request.
+prefix | yes | Tells linkerd to resolve the request path using the consul namer. datacenter | yes | The Consul datacenter to use for this request.
+It can have a value `.local` (otherwise invalid datacenter name from Consul's perspective) in order to reference a datacenter of the agent namer is connected to. tag | yes if includeTag is `true` | The Consul tag to use for this request. serviceName | yes | The Consul service name to use for this request.